coffee-clang/cup-components/docs/TOOLS.md

 compiler-rt sanitizers/profile runtime
 ```

+`libc++abi` participates in construction of the packaged C++ runtime but is not retained as a separate public archive: the static ABI library is folded into `libc++.a`.
+The final package keeps `libc++.a` and the required `libunwind.a` together with the C++ headers.
+On macOS the static libc++/ABI/unwind build uses hidden/hermetic symbols so this package-owned static runtime can coexist with the Apple C++ runtime already present in system processes.

+Bundled libc++ is an available package capability, but its default use is platform-specific.
+On Linux, `clang++.cfg` adds only the package-relative library search path needed to use the bundled runtime explicitly and does not add `-stdlib=libc++` globally.
+On Windows, the package-relative `clang++.cfg` makes packaged libc++ the C++ default, places its headers before the MinGW C headers so wrapper headers can use `include_next`, and selects the packaged LLVM unwinder with `--unwindlib=libunwind`; the C driver remains independent of that C++ unwind default.

 On macOS, the compiler-rt Darwin architecture lists are constrained to the package architecture for both builtins and sanitizer/profile runtime construction.
-The packaged builtins use Clang's canonical Darwin resource name `libclang_rt.osx.a`, while the final LLVM package validation checks native object architecture, including load-bearing static archives, rather than validating only executable/shared-library slices.
+The packaged builtins use Clang's canonical Darwin resource name `libclang_rt.osx.a`.

-Bundled libc++ is an available package capability.
-It is not forced as the default C++ standard library on every host.
-On macOS the static libc++/ABI/unwind build uses hidden/hermetic symbols so a package-owned static runtime can coexist with the Apple C++ runtime already present in system processes.

-On Linux, `clang++.cfg` adds only the package-relative library search path needed to use the bundled runtime explicitly.
-It does not add `-stdlib=libc++` globally.

 The package keeps only the native LLD frontend required by the declared linker/LTO integration: `ld.lld` on Linux and Windows/MinGW, and `ld64.lld` on macOS.
 Its private `lld` backing executable is retained on POSIX only when required by the installed symlink.
 This integration payload does not turn the compiler package into a second standalone linker package.

-Windows Clang also carries the MinGW target sysroot and its package-relative driver configuration.
-The `clang++` configuration places packaged libc++ headers before the target C headers so libc++ wrapper headers can correctly reach the MinGW C library through `include_next`. `info.txt` records that sysroot's MSYS2 provider plus the exact headers, CRT and winpthreads package versions actually copied.
+Windows Clang also carries the MinGW target sysroot. `info.txt` records that sysroot's MSYS2 provider plus the exact headers, CRT and winpthreads package versions actually copied.
 Linux deliberately uses the platform's native development environment for the default C/C++ headers, startup/runtime material, default C++ standard library and platform linker; that external prerequisite is explicit as `requires.system_development_environment=true`. macOS similarly keeps its Apple developer-tools/SDK prerequisites explicit.
 The compiler is built with xcselect SDK discovery enabled so ordinary native compilation consumes the active Apple SDK without a test-only `-isysroot` injection.

 LLVM utility commands used while constructing compiler runtimes are build tools, not final Clang package commands.
 They are pruned together with non-native LLD frontends and unrelated Clang sibling tools.